-The 2011 growing season was one of the wettest, coolest, and latest in California history.
+The 2012 growing season was one of the most perfect in California history, with moderate temperatures, no major heat spikes, and adequate but not early rainfall.
 It was ideal for the development of nuanced, elegant Pinot Noir in Anderson Valley.
-We picked the grapes at 23 brix on October 2, late in evening, beating the rain by less than 12 hours.
+We picked the grapes at 23.4 brix in the early morning hours of September 30.

 Join Our Newsletter